Why It Works

 As a gratin bakes, two actions produce the creamy filling.
 Firstly, the potatoes release some of their starches, which thicken the surrounding liquid.
 Secondly, the dairy reduces—some of its liquid is absorbed by the potato while the rest slowly evaporates.
 As the liquid in the dairy reduces, protein and fat are left behind, forming creamy curds throughout.

-In the testing, I found that too much cream breaks during the cooking, coating the potato slices in a slick of fat and masking their earthy flavor.
-On the other hand, gratins made completely with milk were dry and filled with crumbly curds.
-The combination of the two produced the best result.
-I found that a higher ratio of milk than cream added just enough fat to produce extra silky curds without becoming too rich.
+In the testing, I found the combination of the milk and cream produced the best result and added just enough fat to produce extra silky curds without becoming too rich.
 I also tested a batch with evaporated milk, fully expecting an even better result due to its inherently high concentration of protein, only to find no difference in the final dish.
 Since I prefer to use fresh ingredients, I decided to stick with regular milk instead.

 Some old cookbooks recommend the addition of a whole egg or yolk into the dairy mixture.
 Even the smallest amount of egg resulted in the gratin setting up with the brittle texture of a flan.